Principles of Cortana skills design

 - What are the most essential questions that the skill must ask to complete the task?

-- What questions the user might ask?
+- What questions will the user likely ask?

 - How will the skill reply to the user's questions?

-- What actions the conversation might trigger on your backend service?
+- What actions might the conversation trigger on your backend service?

 Identify the intents, entities, and utterances

 The conversational design process should identify utterances, intents, and entities.

 - Utterances are input from the user that your app needs to interpret (whether voiced or typed).

 - Intents are the actions that the user wants to perform.